valerino/es-vscraper/readme.md

 dependencies
 ------------
+(tested on Linux, retropie/raspi, OSX)
 ~~~~
 sudo apt-get update (needed on retropie/raspi, seems....)
 sudo apt-get install python3 python3-pip3 libxml2-dev libxslt-dev
 sudo pip3 install requests Image bs4 lxml python-slugify
 (lxml takes some minutes to build on raspi)
 ~~~~
+on OSX, install python3 and any other needed library with brew (preferred)

-on osx/windows, install python3 separately then install the dependencies with pip3 as normal
+on Windows, install python3 and the other libraries separately (untested)

+In the end, install the python stuff with pip3

 how to write a plugin
 ---------------------